July 05, 2024 by Bojana Krstic

 For instance, in some countries, the claimant can hold a third party responsible for defamatory statements no matter what steps they took before publishing it, while in the US, they must prove that the defendant was at fault.

 This requires the claimant to demonstrate that the third party neglected their duty in conveying the defamatory statement.
-For private figures, this necessitates showing that the defendant acted negligently.
+For private figures, this involves showing that the defendant acted negligently.

-In this article, we will use the words slander and libel often, so it’s very important to know the differences.
+In this article, we will use the words slander and libel often, so it’s very important to know the difference.

 The Difference Between Slander and Libel